top of page

 Santa Rosa Mountains from Chocolate Drop Trail in Desert Hot Springs

 It tuned out to be another good Desert Hot Springs hike.
-This trail has some of the best valley and mountain views that we've experienced so far.
+This trail offers some of the most impressive valley and mountain views we've encountered so far.

 bottom of page